- Welcome to Geeksww.com

 Then, I logged back in to MySQL cli and ran the following with success.

-drop database dw_test; Query OK, 0 rows affected (0.08 sec)
+Query OK, 0 rows affected (0.08 sec)

 Did this tutorial help a little?
 How about buy me a cup of coffee?

 Please feel free to use the comments form below if you have any questions or need more explanation on anything.
-I recommend thoroughy testing on a production-like test system first before moving to production.
+I do not guarantee a response.

 Comments (write a comment):